-The elective courses offered by the various Departments of the Faculty are listed below.
-Students may select from these courses to fulfil the elective requirement of their chosen degree programmes (see the Summary of Programmes for the BAgrSc Degree/Summary of Transfer Programmes).
+The elective modules offered by the various Departments of the Faculty are listed below.
+Students may select from these modules to fulfil the elective requirement of their chosen degree programmes (see the Summary of Programmes for the BAgrSc Degree/Summary of Transfer Programmes).

-While all courses listed will normally be available for student selection, on occasion individual elective courses may be withdrawn at the discretion of the Faculty.
-Students should also note that choice of elective courses may be restricted by reason of one or more of the following:
+While all modules listed will normally be available for student selection, on occasion individual elective modules may be withdrawn at the discretion of the Faculty.
+Students should also note that choice of elective modules may be restricted by reason of one or more of the following:

-- (a) Prerequisite requirement for certain electives; - (b) Timetabling constraints; - (c) Minimum or maximum limits on the number of students taking a particular elective course.
-Students will not be permitted to take a course of similar content to a core course or an elective course which they have previously taken.
+- (a) Prerequisite requirement for certain electives; - (b) Timetabling constraints; - (c) Minimum or maximum limits on the number of students taking a particular elective module. - (d) Students will not be permitted to take a module of similar content to a core module or an elective module that they have previously taken.